exlinc/site-policy/Policies/exlinc-privacy-statement.md

 We **do** share certain aggregated, non-personally identifying information with others about how our users, collectively, use EXL Inc., or how our users respond to our other offerings, such as our conferences or events.
 For example, we may compile data on learner, instructor, or chat bot behavior.
 However, we do not sell this information to advertisers or marketers.

-We **do** analyze anonymized, and redacted for any personally-indentifying, information communicated with instructors and chat bots for the purposes of improving the service.
+We **do** analyze anonymized, and redacted for any personally-identifying, information communicated with instructors and chat bots for the purposes of improving the service.

 We **do** retain the license to use instructors' contributions in perpetuity to provide services to our users.
 We also make reasonable effort to fairly remunerate instructors for their contributions for the duration of their relationship with EXL Inc. as an instructor